 Children & Other Pets

 The American Shorthair is an adaptable and hardy cat breed that doesn't mind new pets in the home.
 Make sure to introduce your cats properly, which often includes keeping them apart until they are used to each other's scents.
+They are also fine with dogs and other pets, but make sure to supervise interactions and ensure no pet gets hurt.
+The ASH is also fantastic with children, but watch how younger kids treat the American Shorthair.
+This breed is often opposed to rough handling, so children should be gentle.

 More About This Breed

-The American Shorthair is as American as apple pie (or the American Curl!).
+The American Shorthair cat is as American as apple pie (or the American Curl!).
 This breed came over with the European pioneers who settled in North America.
 But did you know that included the Mayflower?
 The CFA states that there are records showing that the Mayflower had several American Shorthairs aboard the ship, tasked with hunting rats.

-But their place in American history didn't end in the 1600s.
+However, their place in American history didn't end in the 1600s.
 An American Shorthair was actually a member of the White House during George Bush's presidency.
 The black cat was named India, and he lived in the White House for eight years!

 Leave a comment